gliu20/gliu20.github.io/programming/_posts/2019-07-12-gradetree-a-tool-for-calculating-weighted-averages.md

 # Conclusion
-To try out gradetree, visit the [project website](https://gliu20.github.io/gradetree/)
+To try out gradetree, visit the [demo for gradetree](https://gliu20.github.io/gradetree/)